 These can all increase the risk of falls and injuries to the residents of your home or your guests.
 So, make sure you go over these areas and replace or repair them where needed.
 Be sure to keep salt or ice-melt on hand to ensure that your walkways and porch steps are free of ice and slippery snow.

-These are just a few home maintenance tips to help prepare your home for winter.
+These are just a few home maintenance tips to help prepare your home for winter that can also help protect your home from water damage.
 Making sure that your home maintenance is up to par is a great way to reduce stress when inclement weather hits.
 It allows you to enjoy the season for all of the great things that it offers.

 Be sure to take the proper steps to protect your home and loved ones and start the new year off on the right foot this winter season.
 If you find things you need to replace as you conduct winter home maintenance, give Zephyr Thomas a call at 717-399-4708!